Add Jealousy, Jealousy by Olivia Rodrigo to your playlist - NOW!

 Im so sick of myself.

 I have tried to make my social presence as authentic as possible.
-I am ok with people having insight that I am imperfect, consistently inconsistent, frequently overwhelmed, and doing my best… yet I’m not good enough… for my standards of me.
+I am ok with people having insight that I am imperfect, consistently inconsistent, frequently overwhelmed, and doing my best… yet to me I’m not good enough… for my standards of me, my ideal perception of how I should be.
 And where is that basis of comparison coming from? 😏

 I love uncomfortable emotions, they brood reflection and development.
 To acknowledge a feeling then unpacking why we are feeling that feeling and where it comes from can deepen our empathic understanding of self and others.
 Or maybe I’m the cliche ‘tortured artist’, but the point I’m trying to get to is that maybe what makes this song so potent is that it doesn’t try to fix anything.
 It just feels it.